 , and further development that helps you modify the bent plates created using the new bent plate(1) part that is created from contour plates, or beams whose profile is a plate

-(1) Bent plates can be conical or cylindrical.
+(1) Bent plates can include conical or cylindrical sections.

 (2) component object that represents an angle that is bent from a plate and that connects parts

 featurepart of Tekla Structures functionality that is maintained and owned by Trimble Solutions and that is included in the Tekla Structures installation

 introduced in Tekla Structures 2016i.
 We have also revised the help materials on filtering, so if filtering has seemed confusing so far, it may pay off to read through some of the new instructions and examples.

 You can more easily select objects that are hidden behind other objects.
 For example, you can select reinforcing bars even if they are hidden behind the surface handle (the yellow area in the image) of a nearby object: